projectestac/wordpress-google-analyticator/readme.txt

 - Includes a widget that can be used to display visitor stat information on the front-end
 - Supports outbound link tracking of all links on the page, including links not managed by WordPress
 - Supports download link tracking
+- Shortcodes to show off your Google Analytics stats publicly
 - Supports event tracking with outbound links / downloads instead of the old pageview tracking method
 - Support site speed tracking
 - Allows hiding of Administrator visits without affecting Google Analytics' site overlay feature